MikheyevLab/ecology-textbook/book/content/theory_of_interactions.md

 Careful code reviews with experienced colleagues are one way to help avoid such bugs.
 If the problem is important enough, having the code written independently by two or more people not communicating with each other, except by accepting the same specifications and comparing the final results, is a way to approach correctness.
 This is like independent replicaiton of scientific experiments.
 Other methods of ensuring that code is correct are addressed later.

 ## Summary of Interactions
-In summary, based on the effects of each population on the other, two species can interact mainly in three different ways, as shown in {ref}`Figure 8.7 <fig_8_7>`.
+In summary, based on the effects of each population on the other, two species can interact mainly in three different ways, as shown in {numref}`Figure %s <fig_8_7>`.
 Competiion is a '- -' combination, mutualism is '+ +', and predation is '+ -', in either order.

 ```{figure} ../img/fig_8_7.png
 ---